san650/ember-cli-page-object/guides/quickstart.md

 ## Basics

-The primary building block in page objects is a [component](./components).
+The primary build block of page objects is a [component](./components).
 It consists of a `scope`, attributes, methods and nested components.

 Let's [`create`](./api/create) a page object instance for a simple form: